 Search & Book

-According to the fare rules, tickets will be sold until January 25, 2021.
+According to the fare rules, tickets will be sold until May 9, 2021.
 There is a minimum stay requirement of three days (or a Sunday).
-But you can also just spend one night from Saturday to Sunday if you prefer.
-The maximum you can visit is for threemonth.
-You need to start your trip before May 31st, 2021 (some blackout days apply).
+The maximum you can visit is for three months.
+You need to start your trip before December 15, 2021 (blackout-periods during the vacations apply).

 Google Flights (instructions) will help you find cheap connections.
 Once you’ve found the dates that work best for you, we suggest booking directly with Turkish Airlines to take advantage of their current cancellation and rebooking regulations.